Kodak S-1 vs Nikon D850

 Studio photographers will appreciate that the Nikon D850 (unlike the S-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the S-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S-1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S-1 from Kodak.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Nikon websites.
+Further information on the features and operation of the S-1 and D850 can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Kodak S-1 and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Kodak PixPro S-1: